 This is a rare opportunity to see this extraordinary and timeless work in historic spaces, where the balls will capture the trappings of colonial wealth and taste, and inspire each of us to consider how we are, or are not, mirrored in these spaces and their history.

-Please be advised that access to the Vaucluse House fountain installation of Narcissus Garden by Yayoi Kusama may be limited at various times on weekends due to private events hosted on the Lone Pine Lawn and surrounds.
+Please be advised that access to the Vaucluse House fountain installation of Narcissus Garden by Yayoi Kusama may be limited at various times on Fridays and weekends due to private events hosted on the Lone Pine Lawn and surrounds.

 Sign up to our eNews to stay up to date with the latest news.